ctford/leipzig/README.md

 Get started
 -----------

-Leipzig models music as a sequence of notes, each of which is a map:
+Leipzig models music as a sequence of notes, each of which is a map.
+They are ordered by `:time`:

-    {:time 1
+    [{:time 0
       :pitch 67
       :duration 2
       :part :melody}
+     {:time 2
+      :pitch 71
+      :duration 2
+      :part :melody}]

+When using Leipzig, it's helpful to keep this model of notes in mind.
+Leipzig's functions are convenient ways of manipulating this basic structure, but there's nothing to stop you from building your own.

 You can create a melody with the `phrase` function.
 Here's a simple melody: